NoahCHuber/CSCISeniorProject/README.md

 ## Compile/Deploy

 This application is developed using PowerShell scripts and will be compiled into a single executable using PS2EXE.
 This application must be run using administrator privileges when opening the .exe.
-A Windows Form should open and the user can select the options they would like before running the script for each section.
-The GUI is modular and each section will have its own interface and button to execute the script.
-To learn more details please see the user interface section in the requirements document.
+A Windows Form should open, and the user can select the options they would like before running the script for each section.
+The GUI is modular, and each section will have its own interface and button to execute the script.
+To learn more details, please see the user interface section in the requirements document.
-> NOTE: All changes performed using scripts can be reverted using the revert script for each module or as a whole.
+> NOTE: All changes performed using scripts can be reverted using the revert script for each module or through a system restore point as a whole.

 ## Usage

 System Clean Up (Unused System Files)
 Performance Optimizations (Changes Registry for performance booster)
-Security Check and Hardening (Checks for Generic Vulnerabilities and Optional System Hardening)
+Security Check (Checks for Generic Vulnerabilities and system settings) Hardening (Optional System Hardening module that allows for hardening the system)
-Software Version Checker (Checks Software Version Numbers for Vulnerabilities using external NVD CVE)
+Software Vulnerability Scanner (Checks Software Version Numbers for Vulnerabilities using external NVD CVE)

 ## Suggested Options

+> Note: A system restore point should be created before any modules are run.

 **Performance Module:**
 > Options focused on improving speed, responsiveness, and reducing system overhead: